 Cupping Notes: Brown sugar, Dark Chocolate, and Vanills

 Bali Blue Moon coffee is overwhelmingly rich with syrupy dark chocolate notes, a creamy mouthfeel and spiced finish.
 The earthiness found in many Indonesian coffees takes a backseat with this Bali Blue Moon coffee, where earthy notes are very subtle overall.
-This stunning Rainforest Alliance Certified, single origin organic, and received accolades from our coffee club members
+This stunning Rainforest Alliance Certified, single origin has received accolades from our coffee club members

 - Roast Body: Bold

 - Single Origin: Kintamani Highlands, Bali

 - Origin: Bali, Indonesia